cpicpgx/cpic-data/server/README.md

     docker-compose restart

+By default, the API is run on port 3000 and exposed to the host.
+So you should be able to make requests to `http://localhost:3000` for API calls.
+The port number can be reconfigured in `docker-compose.yml`.

 ### Running just the database

 To set up (and run) just a docker container of the database only